A Luxury Stay at Nishimuraya Honkan

 Interior at Nishimuraya Honkan

-Kinosaki Onsen prides itself on its craftsmanship and local goods, therefore having a gift shop inside a ryokan is extremely common.
-There are beautiful linens, pottery pieces, fans, chopsticks, and food goods that are all available for purchase in the gift shop.
+Most Japanese ryokan pride themselves on providing guests with the ability to purchase or look at local goods and traditional crafts, therefore having a gift shop inside a ryokan is extremely common.
+In the gift shop at Nishimuraya Honkan there are beautiful linens, pottery pieces, fans, chopsticks, and edible goods that are all available for purchase in the gift shop each with their own story and historical significance.

 READ MORE: Things to Do in Kinosaki Onsen